SINGULARITY-101/SINGULARITY-101/README.md

 - 😎 Currently learning about **Open CV**
 - 👯 I have a lot of experiencce when it comes to working in teams
 - 📫 Email :- **kwatra.vishesh@gmail.com**
-- ⚡ Fun Fact :- I am an avid football fan and have played competitive football for over 2 years
+- ⚡ Fun Fact :- I am an avid football fan and I have played competitive football for over 2 years

 <h3 align="left">Connect with me:</h3>